Isolated Vocal Tracks – 17 Voices That Marked The Last Century

-Isolated vocal tracks (or vocal master tracks) offer us perhaps the most complete truth on how good someone actually is, and whether or not it’s all just tricks and effects added in the post-production.
-It allows us to hear a singer in an isolated environment, where we can enjoy and feel their energy on a much personal level than while listening to a studio recording.
-Hearing a song in an isolated environment is like hearing it again for the first time again.
+Isolated vocal tracks (or vocal master tracks) offer us perhaps the most personal listening, during which we can feel all the emotion and expression in someone’s voice.
+It allows us to hear a singer in an isolated environment, where we can truly feel their energy.
+Hearing a song in an isolated environment is like hearing it again for the first time.

 Unfortunately, in the real world, it doesn’t happen that often that we have the opportunity to lay our hands on a completely isolated vocal track.
 The tracks that we listen to are often homemade improvisations of what the real thing should be, but nonetheless, we learn to appreciate them.

 Kurt Cobain (Nirvana) in Smells Like Teen Spirit